 11. Montreal Saint-Hubert Airport (YHU)

-Ranked as the 15th busiest airport in Canada in the year 2017, Montreal Saint-Hubert Airport boasts of its infrastructure and three runways.
+Another one of the major airports in Canada is Montreal Saint-Hubert Airport.
+It is also ranked as the 15th busiest airport in Canada in the year 2017, Montreal Saint-Hubert Airport boasts of its infrastructure and three runways.
 From flight schools and aircraft parking to aero technical training, there is a lot that happens at this airport.
-There are two parts of the airport – military and civilian side.
+There are two parts of the airport – military and civilian sides.
 The usage of military base ceases to exist, rather it is used as a garrison.

 Distance to downtown: 14.5 km